72(t) Distributions - Substantially Equal Periodic Payments

 72(t) withdrawals setup prior to January, 2003, had some flexibility in the choice of the reasonable rate to use.
 However, in 2002, the IRS issued new rules stating that only rates less than or equal to 120% of the Federal Mid-Term rate would be considered reasonable.
 You are now required to use a rate that is less than or equal to 120% of the Federal Mid-Term rate for either of the two months immediately prior to the start of your distribution plan.

 It is important to note that the associated law that created these distributions did not define what was to be considered a reasonable interest rate.
 As such, the guidance from the IRS generally flows from the concept that they will not allow people to circumvent the requirement of substantially equal periodic payments (SEPP) throughout your lifetime by using an unreasonably high interest rate.

 Withdrawals setup prior to January, 2003, had some flexibility in the choice of the reasonable rate to use.
 However, in 2002, the IRS issued new rules stating that only rates under 120% of the Federal Mid-Term rate would be considered reasonable.
-You are now required to use a rate that is no more than 120% of the Federal Mid-Term rate.

 - Beneficiary name

 - Please enter the beneficiary's name.

 - Please enter the account beneficiary's birthdate.